redgeneLauren/HTMLcourse-sample/Content/Attributes/Attributes.q.md

 - label

+/// type=SS, answer=[3]

+What value is assigned to attribute `title` on line 7?

+- p_1

+- p_2

+- lesson 3

+- color: orange

+- font-family: courier

 /// type=MS, answer=[2,4]

-What attribute name is used on line 8 and line 9?
+What attributes are used on line 8 and line 9?

 - title